rkaranam/nexmo-developer/_documentation/conversation/building-blocks/user/list-users.md

 ---
-title: List all Users
+title: List Users
 ---

-## List all Users
+# List Users

 A REST API call is available that will list all Users.
 As the JWT used to authenticate this REST API call is tied to a specific Nexmo application, all Users associated with that application will be returned: